 Supervised Chewing

 It’s crucial to supervise dogs when they are given bones.
-This helps minimize the risk of accidents or injuries, ensuring that the dogs do not consume them too quickly.
-By keeping an eye on your furry friend, you can intervene if they start to chew too vigorously or if the bone begins to splinter, preventing potential choking hazards and other safety issues.
+This helps minimize the risk of accidents or injuries, ensuring the dogs do not consume them too quickly.
+By keeping an eye on your furry friend, you can intervene if they chew too vigorously or if the bone begins to splinter, preventing potential choking hazards and other safety issues.

 It’s similar to how we supervise young children when they are eating or playing with toys, ensuring they don’t put small objects in their mouths.
 The same vigilance is needed when dogs chew on bones, especially those prone to aggressive chewing.
 By watching over them, we can prevent any mishaps and keep their bone-chewing experience safe and enjoyable.